Rasquin/project-2-CCS/README.md

 style library.
 Own JavaScript files.
 To make the maps work with my own criteria.

-##Testing
+## Testing
-The whole code was validated through the Markup Validation Service (https://validator.w3.org/).
-The code was continuously monitored through the "Inspect" function of the Google Chrome Browser.
+The whole code (html & CSS) was validated through the Markup Validation Service (https://validator.w3.org/).
+The JavaScript was evaluated by JSHint (https://jshint.com/) The code was continuously monitored through the "Inspect" function of the Google Chrome Browser.
 Making sure that the website was completely responsive.
 The project looks as expected in different browsers (GoogleChrome InternetExplorer).

 1 navbar:the navbar in both pages allows you to nav to the exact place you want in the website between them.